simrenbasra/simys-blog/_posts/2025-06-01-email_genie_part5.md

 - For unlabelled sentence pairs (like my project):

 I use pre-trained Sentence Transformers where all weights are fixed.
 These models are trained on large, diverse datasets and have already learned to produce high-quality semantic embeddings.
-That’s why out-of-the-box they work much better than out-of-the-box BERT embeddings for tasks like semantic similarity.
+That’s why out-of-the-box Sentence Transformers work much better than out-of-the-box BERT embeddings for tasks like semantic similarity.

 #### **Step 2: Pass sentences to BERT**